bots-squad/hubot-json-rest-adapter/readme.md

 # Hubot Rest Json Adapter

 An adapter for [Hubot](https://github.com/github/hubot) to work via HTTP using Json as data format.

-Great for your custom web chat interface.
+Useful for web chat interfaces.

 ## Setup

 Set `HUBOT_REST_SEND_URL` as an environment variable to send hubot responses to.

-Hubot response are sent in json format for easy managment of the data, and has the following format:
+Hubot response is sent in json format, with the following structure:

     {
       from: 'botname',